CarlTBarnes/FindCleanCwIDE/README.md

  The example shows Clarion 11 with Find Patterns having 453 items taking 5301 bytes.
  Are you going to search a drop list with 453 items?
  Click Shrink to reduce it to 25 items and 243 bytes.
- I've had systems with 9000 items taking 125k.
+ Notice Clarion 10 had 7254 items taking 106k bytes!

 ![tab cln](images/tabClean.png)